Meet the history-makers of the 2022 midterm elections

 Massachusetts

-MA-GOV: Democrat Maura Healey will be the first out lesbian governor in US history, CNN projects, winning an open-seat race for the governorship of Massachusetts.
+MA-GOV: Democrat Maura Healey will be one of the first out lesbian governors in US history, CNN projects, winning an open-seat race for the governorship of Massachusetts.
 Healey, the current attorney general of Massachusetts, will also be the commonwealth's first elected female governor.
+Also making history with Healey as one of the nation's first out lesbian governors is Oregon Democrat Tina Kotek.

+With the election of Healey and her running mate, Kim Driscoll, Massachusetts will join Arkansas as the first states to have women serving concurrently as governor and lieutenant governor.

+MA-AG: Democrat Andrea Campbell will be the first Black woman elected attorney general of Massachusetts, CNN projects.
+Campbell, who ran for Boston mayor last year, was previously the first Black female president of the Boston City Council.

 Oklahoma